 The chances of developing OSA increase if you are an overweight man over the age of 40, have a large neck size, large tonsils, a large tongue, a smaller jawbone, or a family history of sleep apnea.
 However, patients of any age, sex, and weight can develop this condition, and it is vital to receive treatment to prevent serious health conditions.

 If you identify with any symptoms of sleep apnea, you should visit your doctor a physician from the American Academy of Sleep Medicine.
 Physicians can diagnose sleep apnea utilizing data analyzed in a sleep lab, after which, the appropriate treatment can be prescribed.
 If you experience mild to moderate symptoms of obstructive sleep apnea, oral appliances can be fitted by your trusted dentist as an effective option for treatment.

 We offer custom-made oral devices at Elite Dental Care.
 These appliances are worn at night to reposition your lower jaw, tongue, and throat muscles to open the airway.
 Oral appliances are often found to be more comfortable and easier to use than a CPAP machine, and can easily integrate into a patient's sleep routine.
 Some of these appliances can also be used together with a CPAP for more significant results.
 Many patients undergoing our treatment experience benefits such as improved quality of sleep, and reduced daytime fatigue.

 Contact us today to learn more about OSA treatment options at Elite Dental Care.
 With four dentists and two easily accessible locations, we offer convenient scheduling and short wait times to help you improve your sleep and protect your health.

 I was really impressed!
-They were super nice and professional.
-They were very informative with each step of the process.
-They seemed to have a desire to go above and beyond.
+They were super nice, professional and very informative with each step of the process.
+They have a desire to go above and beyond.